ZKAmoeba-Micro/micro/docs/launch.md

 # Running the application

-This document covers common scenarios of launching zkAmoeba applications set locally.
+This document covers common scenarios of launching micro applications set locally.

 ## Prerequisites